linuxelitebr/ovtools-release/README.md

 | `OVTOOLS_PROMETHEUS_URL` | Override auto-discovered Prometheus/Thanos URL | (auto) | `https://localhost:9091` |
 | `OVTOOLS_NAMESPACES` | Namespaces a limited user may see, comma-separated.
 Only needed on plain Kubernetes; see below | (auto) | `team-a,team-b` |
 | `KUBECONFIG` | Path to kubeconfig file | `~/.kube/config` | `/path/to/kubeconfig` |

+### Run locally (binary file)

+To run the binary directly without using a container or installing it, download the version compatible with your operating system [here](releases).

 ## See OVTools in action!